-The SKYPER® 42 LJ R driver has three outputs channels at each secondary side (TOP_ON/TOP_OFF/TOP_SOFTOFF and BOT_ON/BOT_OFF/BOT_SOFTOFF) to provide the possibility of separate optimization of the semiconductor's turn-on and turn-off behavior.
-By default, the driver uses the TOP_OFF and BOT_OFF output to turn-off of the semiconductor.
-The SOFTOFF output will be activated by the driver in case a secondary side error event was detected to ensure a soft turn-off of the connected semiconductor, which in turn shall prevent voltage overshoots and protect the semiconductor against destruction.
-Therefore it is mandatory to populate a suitable soft-off gate resistor since otherwise the driver cannot turn-off the semiconductor via the soft-off path.
-A detailed explanation of when the driver is activating the soft-off path is given in chapter 4.8.
+Equipped with three output channels at each secondary side (TOP_ON/TOP_OFF/TOP_SOFTOFF and BOT_ON/BOT_OFF/BOT_SOFTOFF) the SKYPER® 12 PV driver offers the possibility to optimize turn-on and turn-off behavior of the IGBT separately.
+By default, the driver uses the TOP_ON/TOP_OFF and BOT_ON/BOT_OFF output to turn-on or turn-off the connected semiconductor.
+The SOFTOFF output will be activated by the driver if a secondary side error event has been detected to turn-off of the connected semiconductor slowly, which in turn shall prevent from excessive voltage overshoots to protect the semiconductor against destruction by over voltage.
+It is mandatory to populate a suitable soft-off gate resistor, otherwise the semiconductor will not be turned-off in case of a secondary side error.
+A detailed explanation of when the driver is activating the soft-off path is referred in chapter 4.8.

-The gate resistor influences the IGBT switching time, switching losses, reverse bias safe operating area (RBSOA), short-circuit safe operating area (SCSOA), EMI, dv/dt, di/dt and reverse recovery current of the freewheeling diode.
-It has to be selected and optimized very carefully in accordance with the individual application parameters, e.g. IGBT technology, diode, switching frequency, losses, application layout, inductivity / stray inductance, DC-link voltage and driver capability.
+The gate resistor influences the IGBT switching time, switching losses, reverse bias safe operating area (RBSOA), short-circuit safe operating area (SCSOA), EMI, dV/dt, di/dt and reverse recovery current of the freewheeling diode.
+The gate resistor essentially optimizes the safe operation of the power semiconductor in accordance with the individual application parameters, e.g. IGBT technology, diode, switching frequency, losses, application layout, inductivity / stray inductance, DC-link voltage and driver capability.
 The complete design of an application must be viewed as a whole, with due considering of the above-mentioned parameters at least.
-Interactive effects within the whole application must be evaluated and accommodated.
+Interacting and interfering effects within the whole application must be considered, evaluated and addressed.
 [4]